ulfurloyd/phoenyx-dwm/readme.md

     - adds controllable gaps between windows
 - hide_vacant_tags
     - hides the tags that don't have a window from the bar
+- restartsig
+    - adds a keybinding to restart dwm inplace
 - statusallmons
     - shows the status portion of the bar on all outputs instead of only the focused one
 - windowfollow